This cells setups the environment when executed in Google Colab.

 [26]:

-# for plotting use a geo3d without the landmarks
+# for plotting remove the landmarks from geo3d

 geo3d_plot = geo3d_snapped_ijk[geo3d_snapped_ijk.type != cdc.PointType.LANDMARK]